-Order processing times for this large supply are taking longer than our other smaller supplies because they have to be shipped by freight instread of UPS and FedEx.
-Processing times are currently 4-5 weeks before shipping.
+Order processing times for this large supply are taking longer than our other smaller supplies because they have to be shipped by freight instread of UPS or FedEx.
+Processing times take about 2 week longer than smaller orders.

-These food items will stay good for up to 25 years if stored at 35° to 70° F. Higher tempuratures will shorten the life of the food.
+Most of these food items will stay good for up to 25 years if stored at 35° to 70° F. Some of the food items have a shorter shelf-life and are labeled with their shelf-life at the end of their title in the food list below.
+Higher temperatures and fluctuations in temperature will shorten the life of the food.

-Each metal can comes with a plastic lid that once the can is opened can be use to reseal the can for continued use up to a year after opening the can.
+Each metal can comes with a plastic lid that once the can is opened, can be used to reseal the can for continued use for up to a year after opening the can.
+These cans are specially designed and coated to preserve the color, texture, and fresh flavor of preserved food.
+The cans can be opened on either end.

 This primary food supply is for people wanting a healthy plant based food supply for emergencies or disasters.
-We have freeze dried meat and egg products available to suppliment this supply if you would like that.
+We have powdered eggs and powdered milk available to supplement this supply if you would like that.

 Vegan Food Supply for 1 year is for anyone wanting a safe, healthy, plant based food supply that you know will be there waiting for you when you need it most.
 With uncertain times ahead, having a healthy food supply for you and your family is one of the most important things you can do to prepare and provide for your family.
 All the money you may have saved will do you no good if no food is available to purchase.